The Crundale Downs & Great Stour River

 - In 450 metres, at a T-junction follow the sign to the Compasses Inn to the left, along a tarmac lane.
 In 600 metres, having climbed steeply for the last part, you come to a T-junction where you turn right, due east.
 In 250 metres this brings you on your left to the suggested lunch pub, the Compasses Inn.

 - After lunch, turn right out of the pub.
 In 250 metres ignore the lane on your left on which you came up before lunch.
-In 125 metres ignore the dirt road that forks to the right uphill.
+In 125 metres ignore the dirt road that forks to the right uphill, a signposted footpath.

 - In 170 metres ignore a path to the right marked by a new Byway sign.
 But then in 40 metres , as the road swings to the right, follow the footpath sign [!] to fork left through a wooden swing gate to the left of a wooden fieldgate in a tractor-wide gap in the hedge.
 Then go downhill on a path, half right across a field, your direction 235°.